 Norden in-line leak testing

 As anyone knows, being able to give 100 percent in almost anything is a difficult proposition.
 It does not matter whether it is on the athletic field, giving the weather report, predicting the due date of a child or providing information on stock performance, absolute precision is hard to guarantee.
-But Swedish-based Norden Machinery AB, a manufacturer of tube filling and packing systems within the Coesia family, has developed a solution for tube leaking which offers customers a 100-percent inspection.
+But Norden Machinery AB, world leader in tube filling and packing systems, has developed a solution for tube leaking which offers customers a 100-percent inspection.

 The hydrogen testing solution involves using an instrument which can detect leaks in plastic and laminate tubes in-line at very high speeds so no time is lost during production cycles.

 “Our hydrogen in-line detector is certainly not the only approach to discovering a leak when filling tubes, but we have customers in a few countries where regulations and national standards demand a 100-percent result such as Japan or Korea, and our device can help them meet that high bar,” states Hans Söderström, Technical Director at Norden.
 With its unique hydrogen sensor technology, the instrument has been developed in cooperation with a leading supplier of hydrogen leak testing solutions, Inficon AB.